mysterydeveloper/Data-Project/README.md

     [ {"price": 20000, "model": "Skoda", ...}, {...}, ...]
     ```
 ## Methods
-###POST /wifihotspot Add a new wifi hotspot to the store
+###POST /wifihotspot Add a new wifi hotspot to the database

 ###PUT / wifihotspot Update an existing wifi hotspot